It sounds like the beginning of a corny joke: Sleep, a circadian rhythm, and a mood disorder enter a brain …

 “There’s a lot of epidemiologic evidence that insomnia, in particular, often precedes new onset or exacerbation of psychiatric disorders, particularly mood disorders,” Dr. Benca says.
 People who have chronic insomnia are more likely to develop depression than people who don’t have any sleep problems, and excessively sleepy individuals may also be at greater risk for developing a psychiatric illness.

 “Sleep problems are often but not always a leading edge of psychiatric disorders.
 And on the other hand, when people are acutely psychiatrically ill, that can contribute to their sleep problems,” she says.
+For example, you may feel like you have anxiety so bad you can’t sleep.

 How Better Sleep Can Improve Symptoms